What to Wear on the Hill

 In order to answer that, or at least try to, I will go through what I personally wear or carry, with an explanation of each item.
 Hopefully this will help people make informed choices when they go shopping.

 Also, this is intended as a simple, non-too technical article, which will be occasionally updated.
 Like most things in life, you get what you pay for.
 However you do NOT need to pay silly money for outdoor clothing; there are often special offers on at various retailers, and several budget brands are making some perfectly adequate kit.
+In short; buy the best kit you can afford, that is fit for purpose for your chosen activity.

 First off, avoid cotton!
 This retains moisture, hence when you are inactive, you rapidly cool down, resulting in hypothermia.
 Not good.